 The next step is to set up technical options that take into account the customer’s consent to be redirected to another online store as well as their freedom of choice.
 According to recital 20, the provider should not be obliged to obtain the customer’s consent every time.
 Once a consumer has given their explicit consent, including by indicating a preference in a personal user account, this explicit consent should be considered valid for all their future visits to the same online user interface.
 In particular, the data protection-compliant use of cookies can be considered here.

-At the same time, the general terms and conditions should also be reviewed in order to rule out a collision with the exceptions set out in Art.
+At the same time, the general terms and conditions should also be reviewed in order to avoid a collision with the provisions of Art.
 4 para.
-1 of the Geo-blocking Regulation.
+1 Geo-blocking Regulation.

 Action by the store operator required